alex-ong/NESTrisOCR/README.md

 ===
 `python screencap.py`

+Alternatively you can double-click screencap.py if you are on windows and have installed python correctly.

 If you are not familiar with command prompt, [google it...](https://www.google.com/search?q=how+to+change+directory+in+command+prompt)

 You'll want to open a command prompt, change to the directory of this repository, then run this python file.